-- 1. General government funds should maintain adequate fund balances or working capital to meet unexpected contingencies. - 2.
-The City will maintain a Cumulative Reserve Fund in an amount of at least 5% of General Government operating expenditures, with a target of 10%.
-Expenditures utilizing the Cumulative Reserve Fund are used for stabilization of general operations during counter-cyclical times to protect the City from unforeseen contingencies, to maintain one year of payments of general obligation debt service, and to provide for general governmental capital projects.
-Accumulation of reserves can be made from a variety of revenue sources and can include one-time revenues and year-end surpluses. - 3.
-Minimum fund operating reserve balances will be maintained as follows: - a.
-The General Fund shall maintain at least 8% of total budgeted operating expenditures, with a target of 12%. - b.
-Each enterprise fund should maintain adequate fund balances or working capital to meet unexpected contingencies and cash flow needs.
-Each utility fund shall strive to ensure ongoing system integrity through reinvestment in the system.
-To mitigate impact to rates, the City will phase in system reinvestment over a 10-year period in equal 10% increments starting in 2012. - c.
-Other proprietary funds should maintain working capital balances of 10% to 20% of their budgeted operating, maintenance and capital expenditures. - d.
+Budget Compliance Α. Ge Management Page 1997 1. al government funds should maintain adequate fund balances or working • 2. to meet unexpected contingencies. y will maintain a Cumulative Reserve Fund in an amount of at least ✓ ۷.
+General Government operating expenditures, with a target of 10%.
+Expend ditures utilizing the Cumulative Reserve Fund are used for stabilization eral operations during counter-cyclical times to protect the City from seen contingencies, to maintain one year of payments of general obligation ervice, and to provide for general governmental capital projects. ulation of reserves can be made from a variety of revenue sources and can include one-time revenues and year-end surpluses.
+3. m fund operating reserve balances will be maintained as follows: a.
+The General Fund shall maintain at least 8% of total budgeted operating • b. expenditures, with a target of 12%.
+Each enterprise fund should maintain adequate fund balances or working X 1 Б. capital to meet unexpected contingencies and cash flow needs.
+Each utility fund shall strive to ensure ongoing system integrity through reinvestment in the system. .
+4 C. Other proprietary funds should maintain working capital balances of 10% to 20% of their budgeted operating, maintenance and capital expenditures. • d.
 Replacement reserves shall be established for equipment and computer software should the need continue beyond the estimated initial useful life, regardless of whether the equipment is acquired via lease, gift or purchase.
-Service charges paid by City departments to the appropriate Internal Service funds should include an amount to provide for replacements.
-Minimum reserves for these funds should be as follows: - Equipment Rental and Replacement: Operating reserves of 30 days (excluding depreciation) and replacement reserves equal to three times depreciation. - ii.
-Innovation and Technology: Operating reserves of 30 days (excluding depreciation) and replacement reserves equal to three times depreciation. - Facilities: Operating reserves of 30 days and repair and replacement reserves equal to 50% of one year of operations. - iv.
-Reserve balances of other funds shall be set through the budget process in an amount consistent with the purpose and nature of the fund. - e.
-Evaluation of reserve levels will be made in conjunction with the City's budget.
+Service charges paid by City departments to the appropriate internal service funds should include an amount to provide for replacements.
+Minimum reserves for these funds should be as follows: i.
+Equipment Rental and Replacement: • Operating reserves of 30 days (excluding depreciation) and replacement reserves equal to three times depreciation. ii.
+Innovation and Technology: y Operating reserves of 30 days (excluding depreciation) and replacement reserves equal to three times depreciation. iii.
+Facilities: ✓ Operating reserves of 30 days and repair and maintenance and replacement reserves equal to 50% of one year of operations. iv.
+Reserve balances of other funds shall be set during the budget proce ess 🗸 in an amount consistent with the purpose and nature of the fund. e.
+Evaluation of reserve levels will be made in conjunction with the City's budge t. В. Uti litv Res serve Management 1. - tility fund should maintain adequate fund balances/working capital to meet ca ash flow requirements and unexpected contingencies.
+The City shall maintain ı m working capital balances in these funds for operations and maintenance • es (depreciation not included).
+Water, 20 to 25%, approximately 75 to 90 days; ✓ a. b. ✓ 3 approximately 45 to 60 days; and C. King County Wastewater Treatment, \$625,000, approximately 3% of total operating expenses. •